sewa0815/home-assistant.io/source/_posts/2024-12-01-the-month-of-what-the-heck.markdown

 A lot has happened since [the last edition two years ago].
 Lots of effort went into making a [voice-controlled Home Assistant] a reality.
-We have implemented [new dashboards and cards] (with drag-and-drop!), we [added organization capabilities] with labels and categories, and so [much] [more]!
+We have implemented [new dashboards and cards] (with drag-and-drop!), [added organization capabilities] with labels and categories, and so [much] [more]!
 But did everything turn out the way it should?
 Did we miss things?
 Or, worse, did something start to annoy you?